samestrin/llm-newsletter-generator/README.md

 ## Dependencies

-newsletter-generator relies on the following dependencies:
+ai-newsletter-generator relies on the following dependencies:

 - **argparse**: For parsing command-line arguments.
 - **requests**: To make HTTP requests to retrieve the RSS feeds.